mataluni-bravetto/abe-core-body-template/docs/brand/README.md

 # 🎨 Brand & Compliance Documentation

-This directory contains all brand compliance reports, validation matrices, and brand-related documentation for the AI Guardians Chrome extension.
+This directory contains all brand compliance reports, validation matrices, and brand-related documentation for the AiGuardian Chrome extension.

 ## 📋 Contents